ibm-cloud-docs/containers/cli-ks-plugin-v2.md

 `-q`
 :    Do not show the message of the day or update reminders.

-`--version VERSION`
+`--version`
 :    Specify the Kubernetes or OpenShift version, including at least the major.minor version.
 If you do not include this flag, the default version is used.
 To see available versions, run `ibmcloud ks versions`.

 #### Examples
 {: #cluster-master-update-examples}

-Update the cluster master to the latest version
+Update the cluster master to the latest or a specified Kubernetes version

 ```sh
 ibmcloud ks cluster master update --cluster CLUSTER